Kieran Carrel

 Biography

-Kieran recently recorded a complete Brahms Lieder disc with Ulrich Eisenlohr on NAXOS and Mozart’s Requiem with Il Gardellino conducted by Bart Van Reyn for future release.
-Other recordings include CPE Bach’s Die Auferstehung und Himmelfahrt Jesu and Wolf Italienisches Liederbuch and Schumann Dichterliebe with Ensemble Opus and Ralf Gothoni.
+Kieran has taken part in a complete Brahms Lieder disc with Ulrich Eisenlohr on NAXOS and other recordings include Mozart’s Requiem with Il Gardellino; CPE Bach’s Die Auferstehung und Himmelfahrt Jesu; Wolf Italienisches Liederbuch and Schumann Dichterliebe with Ensemble Opus and Ralf Gothoni.

 This biography should not be edited without permission from Maxine Robertson Management.Contact: